Regina’s Leaders in Aluminum Wiring Remediation & Insurance Compliance

 Aluminum conductors are operating within safe limits

 Under the Saskatchewan Electrical Inspection Act, TSASK requires a professional load calculation whenever significant new equipment is added to your home.
 Whether you're planning an EV charger, a high-end induction range, or a backyard sauna, our team ensures your electrical service can handle the demand.
-By verifying your capacity upfront, we help you avoid the 'hidden costs' of emergency service upgrades mid-project—giving you the green light to build the home of your dreams with total peace of mind.

 Whether you're dealing with a 60A service upgrade in an older bungalow, need the mainfloor pigtailed with new receptacles, or need a 2-page remediation report for your insurer, Flow Electric is Regina's first call.

-Flow’s Position
+Our Position

 Maintain it properly, document it professionally, and it performs reliably.